borisdering/metalexample/README.md

-# metalexample
+# Metal API Compute Example
-Simple Metal Compute example
+This example contains a simple Metal API compute code.
+You should use XCode to properly run this example.